Finschia/finschia-sdk/docs/core/proto-docs.md

 <a name="lbm.collection.v1.MsgTransferNFTFrom"></a>

 ### MsgTransferNFTFrom
+Deprecated: use MsgOperatorSend

 MsgTransferNFTFrom is the Msg/TransferNFTFrom request type.

-Note: deprecated (use MsgOperatorSend)

 | Field | Type | Label | Description |